 Vice Mayor Ron Aames Biography

 Peoria Vice Mayor Ron Aames joined the Peoria City Council on Jan.
-2, 2007 as the representative of the Palo Verde District.
+2, 2007 as the representative for the Palo Verde District.
 He was elected to a four-year term in November 2006 and elected to a second four-year term in 2010.
 His goal is to champion the needs and wishes of his fellow citizens in the PaloVerde District and the greater Peoria community.

 Ron and his wife Jacqueline, who is a college professor and writer, moved from out-of-state to Peoria in August 2002.
 They both love the variety and wonderful climate of the Valley of the Sun.
 They have a large extended family in the Northwest Valley.